aaugustin/django-sesame/docs/howto.rst

 configure their lifetime.
 It may be expressed as a :class:`~datetime.timedelta` or a duration in seconds.

-.. versionchanged:: 2.0

-    support for :class:`~datetime.timedelta` was added.

 If you have several use cases requiring different lifetimes, you can override :data:`SESAME_MAX_AGE` when you authenticate a token.